SyncfusionExamples/create-a-feature-rich-wpf-diagramming-app-in-2-minutes/README.md

 To run this application, you need to first clone or download the ‘create a feature rich wpf diagramming app in 2 minutes’ repository and open it in Visual Studio 2019 IDE.
 Then, build and run your project to view the output.

 ## Further help
-For more help, check the [Syncfusion WPF documentation](https://help.syncfusion.com/wpf/welcome-to-syncfusion-essential-wpf).
+For more help, check the [Syncfusion&reg; WPF documentation](https://help.syncfusion.com/wpf/welcome-to-syncfusion-essential-wpf).